UBC-MDS/beautiful-jekyll/capstone/partner_info.md

 - The partner consents to the organization's name and project title being listed on the UBC MDS website.

+- If cloud compute resources are required, the partner organization will provide them.
+The MDS program is not able to provide compute resources for students during capstone.

 ## Student Expectations

 We expect our student groups to